ReCloz/SpringBootExercise/README.md

 # SpringBootExercise
 An exercise using Spring Boot to call methods to a server

-To utilize you'll need an database in your 3306 port
+To utilize you'll need an database named "teste" in your 3306 port

 Endpoints: